The Government’s “Eat out to help out” scheme launched in August. This scheme gives everybody the ability to save up to 50% on their meal bills.

 As you can see, I saved the best till last.

-You can also download “Eat out to help out” on your app store.
+You can download “Eat out to help out” on your app store.
 Two Manchester entrepreneurs have set up an app that flags restaurants nearby that are taking part.

 Unfortunately, this scheme is only throughout August so make sure to make the most of it.